An Unregularized Third Order Newton Method: Conclusion

 \section{Conclusion}

 In this paper, we presented a third-order unregularized Newton's method, and showed guarantees on its performance along with some tests with optimistic results.
-In its current state however, it is unlikely to be competitive with second-order methods from a time standpoint.
+Compared to the classical Newton's method, the main advantage is the wider basins of attraction along with the reduced sensitivity to the initial point, as shown in the Newton fractals.
+From a time standpoint however, it is not competitive, provided that the second-order method converges.
 The main bottleneck of course is the cost of solving each intermediate SDP and the gain in iteration complexity not justifying the increased cost.
-Compared to the classical Newton's method, the main advantage is the wider basins of attraction along with the reduced sensitivity to the initial point, as shown in the Newton fractals.
 The other main weakness of our algorithm is that the SDP we solve in each step is not always feasible.
 The quadratic Newton's method on the other hand can still move to a saddle point as long as the Hessian has full rank.
-The well-definedness of the next iterate provided in this work is local, so existence of this iterate is no longer guaranteed the current iterate is far from the global minimum.
+As the well-definedness of the next iterate provided in this work is local, so existence of this iterate is no longer guaranteed if the current iterate is far from the global minimum.
 This is especially true when the function being minimized is nonconvex.

+General work on making SDP algorithms more efficient will improve the speed of our algorithm, but there is the potential of specific ways of working with our SDP.
+One change we believe is worth exploring is limiting the number of iterations that the SDP solver uses in each iteration of our Newton algorithm.
+It is unlikely that our algorithm requires a high degree of precision when generating iterates, and that finding a point close to the local minimum of each Taylor expansion is sufficient.
+Since the cubic function being minimized is only an approximation of the true function, it may be desirable to work with a new approximation as soon as possible.
+Such a modification could be considered a version of a damped Newton algorithm, and could be advantageous if our algorithm does not need optimal, or even near optimal solutions to the underlying SDPs to produce good iterations.